-This command will create a simple two node cluster, with one master node and one worker node.
+This command will, by default, create a simple two node cluster, with one master node and one worker node.

-You can create a more complex kubernetes cluster on your Mac by passing in different parameters.
-Note that creating a larger cluster in Docker uses a lot of resources and takes quite a while, and is not recommended unless you have a powerful Mac. e.g. to create a cluster with 3 masters and 1 worker, use:
+You can create a more complex Kubernetes cluster on your Mac by passing in different parameters.
+(Note that creating a larger cluster in Docker uses a lot of resources, and is not recommended unless you have a powerful machine.) e.g. to create a cluster with 3 masters and 1 worker, use:

 talosctl cluster create --wait-timeout 40m0s --masters 3 --workers 1 --cpus 4;

 (In order to install a new Talos OS based kubernetes cluster on the same Mac, you should

 talosctl cluster destroy the old cluster first, else you will run into naming conflicts.)